ppy/osu-wiki/news/2022-04-24-beatmap-spotlights-season-5-winter-2022-conclusion.md

 - [osu!catch](https://osu.ppy.sh/community/contests/145)
 - [osu!mania](https://osu.ppy.sh/community/contests/146)

-The voting will remain open for **7 days** from the date of the post, so be sure to vote in time!
+The voting will remain open for **7 days** from the date of this news post, so be sure to vote in time!

 ## Beatmap Spotlights final rankings